pretix/pretix-docs/docs/topics/vouchers.md

 ## How To

-The settings page for vouchers is located at [Your Event] → "Vouchers".
+The settings page for vouchers is located at [Your Event] :fontawesome-solid-arrow-right: "Vouchers".
 It gives you an overview of all vouchers that have already been created as well as options to search and filter vouchers.

 ![Page titled Vouchers, showing an overview of all vouchers that have already been created, options to search and filter vouchers, and buttons for creating or importing vouchers.](../assets/screens/vouchers/vouchers-all.png)